Amdaris/dotnet-boilerplate-tm-1/README.md

 Use it for setting up a take-home interview assignment or a portfolio project.

+## How to run project
+For building and starting up the project:
+- dotnet build
+- dotnet run --project .\backend\backend.csproj

+If you're using codespace, you'll see a popup in the bottom right corner asking for permission to open a new tab in your browser.
+On this new tab navigate to `/swagger`, and you'll be able to test your solution here.

 ## Contents

 - [Backend service](https://github.com/DevSkillsHQ/backend-boilerplate-dotnet/tree/master/app) - an .NET service with a `/ping` endpoint.
 Extend with your code.